evilz/vscode-reveal/README.md

 ## <a id="htmlexport"></a> Export static Website

 To export your presentation to a static website you can:
-- click on html icon in sidebar
+- click on HTML icon in the sidebar
 - call the command `Revealjs: Export in HTML`

-This will try to launch Chrome in headless or your default browser it take about 10sec and then open export folder.
+This will try to launch Chrome in headless or your default browser it takes about 10sec and then open the export folder.

 ## <a id="faq"></a> FAQ

-> Note : First time windows will ask you about firewall.
-If you open the port for the application, you can see your prensentation remotly.
+> Note : The first time, Windows will ask you about the firewall.
+If you open the port for the application, you can see your presentation remotely.

 ## Known Issues